-Holders of the 2002 Bonds May be Unable to Reinvest Principal Payments at the Yield Earned on the 2002 Bonds.
+Holders of the 2003 Bonds May be Unable to Reinvest Principal Payments at the Yield Earned on the 2003 Bonds.

-Asset-backed securities such as the 2002 Bonds usually produce increased principal payments when market interest rates fall below the interest rates on the collateral - student loans in this case - and decreased principal payments when market interest rates rise above the interest rates on the collateral.
-As a result, a holder is likely to receive more money to reinvest at a time when other investments generally are producing lower yields than the yield on the 2002 Bonds.
-Similarly, holders are likely to receive less money to reinvest when other investments generally are producing higher yields than the yield on the 2002 Bonds.
-Holders should keep in mind, however, that Principal Reduction Payments for the 2002 Bonds will not exceed the amounts, or be paid at a rate faster than, set forth on the Targeted Amortization Schedule for each series of the 2002 Bonds.
+Asset-backed securities such as the 2003 Bonds usually produce increased principal payments when market interest rates fall below the interest rates on the collateral - student loans in this case - and decreased principal payments when market interest rates rise above the interest rates on the collateral.
+As a result, a holder is likely to receive more money to reinvest at a time when other investments generally are producing lower yields than the yield on the 2003 Bonds.
+Similarly, holders are likely to receive less money to reinvest when other investments generally are producing higher yields than the yield on the 2003 Bonds.

-The Withdrawal or Downgrade of Initial Ratings May Decrease the Value of the 2002 Bonds.
+The Withdrawal or Downgrade of Initial Ratings May Decrease the Value of the 2003 Bonds.

-A Rating Agency may revise or withdraw its rating of the 2002 Bonds at any time if it believes circumstances have changed.
-A subsequent downward change in a rating is likely to decrease the value of the 2002 Bonds and the price a subsequent purchaser is willing to pay for such securities.
+A Rating Agency may revise or withdraw its rating of the 2003 Bonds at any time if it believes circumstances have changed.
+A subsequent downward change in a rating is likely to decrease the value of the 2003 Bonds and the price a subsequent purchaser is willing to pay for such securities.

-Holders of the 2002 Bonds May Have to Rely on Ratings Confirmations from the Ratings Agencies.
+Holders of the 2003 Bonds May Have to Rely on Ratings Confirmations from the Ratings Agencies.

-The General Resolution provides that the Corporation and Trustee may undertake various actions based upon receipt by the Trustee of confirmation from each of the Ratings Agencies that the outstanding respective ratings assigned by such Ratings Agencies to the Bonds are not thereby impaired.
-Such actions include, but are not limited to, amending the Resolution via a Supplemental Resolution (which may be done without the consent of the holders of the 2002 Bonds in certain circumstances), the issuance of Additional Bonds, the purchase of Alternative Loans, and the acquisition of certain Investment Obligations.
-To the extent such actions are taken after issuance of the 2002 Bonds, investors in the 2002 Bonds will be relying on the evaluation by the Ratings Agencies of such actions and their impact on credit quality.
+The General Resolution provides that the Corporation and Trustee may undertake various actions based upon receipt by the Trustee of confirmation from each of the Rating Agencies that the outstanding respective ratings assigned by such Rating Agencies to the Bonds are not thereby impaired.
+Such actions include, but are not limited to, amending the Resolution via a Supplemental Resolution (which may be done without the consent of the holders of the 2003 Bonds in certain circumstances), the issuance of Additional Bonds, the purchase of Alternative Loans, and the acquisition of certain Investment Obligations.
+To the extent such actions are taken after issuance of the 2003 Bonds, purchasers of the 2003 Bonds will be relying on the evaluation by the Rating Agencies of such actions and their impact on credit quality.

-The 2002 Bonds are to be Issued in Book-Entry Form Only.
+The 2003 Bonds are to be Issued in Book-Entry Form Only.

-The 2002 Bonds will be issued in book-entry form only, represented by a single fully registered bond for each of the 2002L Bonds and 2002CP Bonds, initially registered in the name of Cede & Co., the nominee of The Depository Trust Company ("DTC").
-The Beneficial Owners of the 2002 Bonds will be able to exercise their rights as Beneficial Owners only indirectly through DTC and its participating organizations ("DTC Participants"), which may include Clearstream Banking and Euroclear System.
+The 2003 Bonds will be issued in book-entry form only, represented by a single fully registered bond for each of the Tranches, initially registered in the name of Cede & Co., the nominee of The Depository Trust Company ("DTC").
+The Beneficial Owners of the 2003 Bonds will be able to exercise their rights as Beneficial Owners only indirectly through DTC and its participating organizations ("DTC Participants").

 The furnishing of notices and other communications by DTC to DTC Participants, and directly and indirectly through the DTC Participants to Beneficial Owners, will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Furthermore, the Beneficial Owners may suffer delays in the receipt of distributions on the 2002 Bonds, and the ability of any Beneficial Owner to pledge or otherwise take actions with respect to its interest in the 2002 Bonds may be limited due to the lack of a physical certificate evidencing such interest.
-See "THE 2002 BONDS - Book-Entry Only System."
+Furthermore, the Beneficial Owners may suffer delays in the receipt of distributions on the 2003 Bonds, and the ability of any Beneficial Owner to pledge or otherwise take actions with respect to its interest in the 2003 Bonds may be limited due to the lack of a physical certificate evidencing such interest.
+See "THE 2003 BONDS - Book-Entry Only System."